CEHS Facility Cores

 - Biomarker Mass Spectrometry (BMS): The BMS subcore offers state-of-the-art mass spectrometry services for exposure assessment and metabolomics.
 This subcore provides qualitative and quantitative assessment of biomarkers using liquid chromatography and mass spectrometry instrumentation.
 Mass spectrometry generates data on environmentally-related disease processes and provides ultra-sensitive detection of environmental and endogenous exposure biomarkers.
 The facility also collaborates with members to develop new assays for targeted biomarker analysis.
 Equipment available to CEHS members through this facility includes liquid chromatography/ inductively coupled plasma mass spectrometers (ICP-MS), several ultra performance liquid chromatography quadrupole mass spectrometers (UPLC-Q-MS), high performance liquid chromatography (HPLC) for off-line purification of biomarkers from highly complex biological samples, and a Quadrupole Time-of-Flight mass spectrometer (QTOF-MS).

-- Translational Pathology Laboratory (TPL): The TPL subcore provides superior, state-of-the-art histopathology services and promotes the translation of results between animal models and human populations.
+- Pathology Services Core (PSC): The PSC subcore provides superior, state-of-the-art histopathology services and promotes the translation of results between animal models and human populations.
 The core provides full service support, ranging from basic histology services, including processing, embedding and sectioning of human and rodent formalin fixed paraffin embedded (FFPE) tissues and cell lines, tissue microarray (TMA) construction, chromogenic/ fluorescence single or multiplex immunohistochemistry (IHC) and in-situ hybridization (ISH, FISH) assays.
 In addition, digital pathology services (slide imaging and image analysis) are offered.
 Spatial immunoprofiling methods are being developed, with Nanostring Digital Spatial Profiling (DSP) technology available for multiplexed measurement of 60+ immune markers in FFPE tissue sections beginning Spring 2020.

 - Office of Genomics Research (OGR): The mission of the OGR is to support comprehensive translational human genomics research.
 The OGR facility performs sample processing and analyses for molecular, pathologic, and genomic characterization of patient-derived specimens in preclinical research projects and clinical protocols.
 The lab employs highly automated, as well as manual platforms for reproducible medium-throughput nucleic acid extraction, library preparation, next-generation sequencing, and gene expression profiling of tissues, cells, and blood samples.
 The goal is to balance rigor and flexibility to meet the needs of academic and clinical research, and to produce optimized and validated processes that are of uniformly high quality for adoption in a clinical lab.